-4. Set the repository location so XenServer knows where to get the kernel and initrd from for the installer hoot:
+4. Set the repository location so XenServer knows where to get the kernel and initrd from for the installer boot:

-xe vm-param-set uuid=<vm\uuid> other-config:install-repository=<http://server/path>
+xe vm-param-set uuid=<vm_uuid> other-config:install-repository=<http://server/path>

-To install using a kickstart file without the New VM wizard, you can add the appropriate command to the Advanced OS boot parameters text box.
-For example, for RHEL 5.4, this command would be ks=nfs:telos:/linux/distros/auto-install/rhel54.cfg.
+To install using a kickstart file without the New VM wizard, you can add the appropriate argument to the Advanced OS boot parameters text box.